tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     ❯ No
     ```

 2. Enter the domain name of the cluster.
-If you do not know the domain name for the cluster at this time you may leave the prompt blank, and you will not be asked any details about the protocol, port, or certificate.
+If you do not know the domain name for the cluster at this time, yleave the prompt blank and you will not be asked any details about the protocol, port, or certificate.

     ```bash
     Enter the public domain name for your cluster (FQDN), if available. (leave blank to skip):